-Queen Mary University Library Services offer a variety of additional services to Queen Mary students who have a disability or other specific need.
+Queen Mary University Library Services offer a variety of additional services to Queen Mary students and staff who have a disability or other specific need.

 Library staff will fetch copies of physical stock for DDS students who are mobility impaired.
 The fetched items will be stored on the ground floor of ME/WC library and the user notified when they are ready for collection.
 When someone else other than the student will be collecting the items, this is known as Proxy Fetching.
 The proxy can be another student, or any non-QM person nominated by the student.

 When an item is issued DDS users can request to extend their items for an extra week.
 They can do this at the Welcome Desk, via email or library chat to extend their items for an extra week.

 Assuming students have exhausted all other options to acquire an accessible copy of item offered by DDS, students can submit a book scan request.
 Library staff will then scan the chapter and/or book checking that each page is visually accessible and free of annotation.
 We will then upload the PDF scan to Sensus Access which will make the scan compatible with a wide range of support software.
 We will then contact the student and send them the pdf version of the book/chapter using the contact information the student has provided.
 If students require a physical printed version of the book the same protocol will be followed, but the scan will be printed instead of converted to a pdf.

 Students can contact library staff via firstname.lastname@example.org and will be provided with a link to enable them to organise the safe collection and return of library books free of charge.

 Bespoke library inductions are available at all sites highlighting the software, hardware and support offered at each library location.

 Study carrels are available on the first floor of Mile End Library.
 Registered eligible students can request a key from library staff at the ground floor Welcome Desk.
 Please note library staff will retain your QMUL student card whilst you use the study carrel.

 There is a dedicated assistive technology room on the ground floor of the Mile End Library.
 The room includes: